Franklin Variety Index

 1954-D FVI Bugs Bunny E-1

-The first true Position E documentedin the series.
 Several noticeable clash lumps inside slightly open mouth.
+The first true Position E documented in the series.
 Slight collar clash on neck.
 Small bulge under eagle, damage to right bell wall, above bell lines.
 A horizontal die line inside the right bell loop, as well as a series of three or more heavy die scratches running horizontally from the right bell pole, are diagnostic.
-Mint mark above bolts, and seems to be rather crisply punched for the date.
+Mint mark above bolts, and seems to be rather crisply punched for this date.

 1955 FVI Bugs Bunny A-1

 An extreme clash forks the upper lip into two, razor blade, fang-like spikes.
 Both spikes are affected by extreme die filing, leaving patches of fresh, parallel die scratches all over the obverse and reverse, especially around the profile, bust, and bell.
 Eye socket polished away.
 Collar clash on neck and small goiter clash under chin.
 Among the numerous die scratches, one particularly bold, long die scratch curves up behind head from the O in GOD, through the lowest curl, and ending in the field next to the second curl.
 Strong rectangular bulge under eagle, medium cap on bell shoulder.